AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 ![](images/Fig4_rooms.png)

 ## Regression Modeling
-* This analysis was conducted using multilinear regression.
+* This predictive analysis was conducted using multilinear regression.
+* Two types of regression techniques were completed and compared: OLS and Regularized Regression (Lasso and Ridge)
-* In order to build the model, the data was split for training (75%) and testing (25%) using Train Test Split.
+* Data was split for training (75%) and testing (25%).
 * The performance of models was evaluated by building multiple combination models using a pipeline.
 5-folds were used for each combination.
-* Models used:
-  - Linear Regression
-  - Lasso CV
-  - Ridge CV
 * Regularization was used to shrink the data values
 * The hyperparameters for each model were tuned in using grid search.
 * The Lasso regression model was selected to help with the high levels of multicollinearity in the data, and to automate the feature selection.